Rakaneth/tcod-tut-2023/README.md

 #### UI Improvements

 The UI now shows active effects, as well as a map name.

+#### Development Improvements

+There is now a gamelog that displays game events, out-of-world, as they happen.
+There is a DEBUG switch in `constants.py` that controls the logging, as I suspect that this will get quite large over a session.

 ## Week 3